uber-archive/coding-challenge-tools/README.md

 3. Email Service
 4. Food Trucks

 The UX/UI is totally up to you.
-Feel free to explain any assumptions you have to make.
 If you like, get creative and add additional features a user might find useful!

 ### Departure Times